skorobogatydmitry/excadg/README.md

 > Be mindful about data your payload receives (args) and returns (state data).
 It could appear incompatible with ractors and cause vertice to fail.
 > Although these failures are hard to tell beforehand, [state machine](#statemachine) processes them gracefully.

+## {ExcADG::Log}

+The library has its own logger based on Ractors.
+You could call {ExcADG::Log#unmute} to enable these logs.

 # Development

 The project is based on RVM => there is a .ruby-gemset file.